akvo/dws-datapro/docs/source/index.rst

 ..
-IWSIMS documentation master file, created by sphinx-quickstart on Wed May 25 01:39:41 2022.
+DWS Datapro documentation master file, created by sphinx-quickstart on Wed May 25 01:39:41 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to IWSIMS's documentation!
+Welcome to DWS Datapro's documentation!
 =================================

 |Build Status| |Repo Size| |Languages| |Issues| |Last Commit| |Coverage